notabucketofspam/ARGB/readme.md

 # ARGB

-### ATmega328P + FreeRTOS + FastLED

-Intended for use with the Gelid Solutions CODI6, or really any system in need of parallel ARGB output.
+Intended for use with an ATmega328P device, such as the Gelid Solutions CODI6.

 Notes: